stainlesspot/in-60-seconds/PITCHME.md

 - License Must Be Technology-Neutral

 +++

-### The Free Software Definition
+### Free Software Definition
 the Four Freedoms:
 @ul
-- The freedom to run the program as you wish, for any purpose.
+- [0] The freedom to run the program as you wish, for any purpose.

-- The freedom to study how the program works, and change it so it does your computing as you wish.
-Access to the source code is a precondition for this.
+- [1] The freedom to study how the program works, and change it so it does your computing as you wish.

-- The freedom to redistribute copies so you can help your neighbor (freedom 2).
+- [2] The freedom to redistribute copies so you can help your neighbor.

-- The freedom to distribute copies of your modified versions to others (freedom 3).
+- [3] The freedom to distribute copies of your modified versions to others.
+@ulend
+Access to the source code is a precondition for [1] and [3].

++++
+# Free and open-source software
+# Free, libre and open-source software
+@ul
+'free as in speech' vs. 'free as in beer'
 @ulend

 ---